nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 - __Sample sheet__ that holds the name of the study or assay

-:arrow_right: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific label__ that consists of your project-number and a following numbering
+:arrow_right: Here you __describe__ your samples, how they have been processed and give them a __CMML-specific label__ that consists of your project-number and a following numbering.
+You can download the file and replace the online-version afterwards.

 :pen: The samples must be __labelled with a continous number and the box with the project-number and sample set.__

 > Example:
 >
 > - The __first sampleset__ has 20 samples and your project-number is: 23-0065